-- Genetic and epigenetic factors associated with hepatocellular carcinoma development.
-Dr. Antwi's research involves investigating the roles of inherited genetic variability, acquired epigenetic modification to DNA, and small molecules produced through the one-carbon metabolism pathway in the development of hepatocellular carcinoma in people with nonalcoholic fatty liver disease.
-Findings from this research are expected to improve strategies for risk assessment and stratification as well as early detection of hepatocellular carcinoma.
+- Genetic and epigenetic factors associated with the development of hepatocellular carcinoma, the most common form of liver cancer.
+Dr. Antwi's research investigates the roles of inherited genetic variability, acquired epigenetic modification to DNA (5-methylcytosine and 5-hydroxymethylcytosine), and small molecules produced through the one-carbon metabolism pathway (for example, S-adenosylmethionine and S-adenosylhomocysteine) in the development of hepatocellular carcinoma in people with nonalcoholic fatty liver disease.
+Findings from this research are expected to improve strategies for risk assessment and risk stratification as well as improve strategies for early detection of hepatocellular carcinoma.

 - Genetic, molecular and nongenetic risk factors for pancreatic cancer.
-Dr. Antwi uses candidate gene and pathway-based approaches to study the roles of genetic variants in pancreatic cancer development.
+Dr. Antwi uses candidate gene- and pathway-based approaches to study the roles of genetic variants in pancreatic cancer development.
 He also studies whether molecular factors, such as telomeres, the telomerase enzyme and telomere maintenance genes, act independently or in concert to influence pancreatic cancer risk.
-Part of his research is focused on investigating interactions between inherited genetic variants and lifestyle factors (including obesity, cigarette smoking and alcohol consumption) and their effects on risk of pancreatic cancer development.
+Part of his research is focused on investigating interactions between inherited genetic variants and lifestyle factors, including obesity, cigarette smoking and alcohol consumption, and their effects on the risk of pancreatic cancer development.

 Significance to patient care

-- Academic editor, International Journal of Environmental Research and Public Health, 2020-present
+- Academic editor, World Journal of Gastroenterology, 2021-present

 - Academic editor, Journal of Cancer Epidemiology, 2020-present